VWO Platform

 Retailers need to find out what’s involved in a seamless purchasing experience.
 This includes not only considering offline communication and its importance but also identifying and optimizing all online touchpoints – mobile being key to converting users into buyers.

 Consumers are digital nomads and tend to browse and buy across a variety of devices.
-This creates the challenge of giving users a ‘frictionless’ experience across all the devices they use — and especially on mobile.
+This creates the challenge of giving mobile users a ‘frictionless’ experience across all the devices they use — and especially on mobile.
 Unless retailers adopt a ‘mobile-first’ approach, consumers will click away to another site.

 The five top issues with mobile commerce cited by consumers involve basic usability difficulties: